-However, for the last 10 years research has shown that the cost of potential workplace accommodations is quickly offset by the data that reveals that these employees are far more loyal and likely to stay with the company long term.
-For instance, the Job Accommodation Network has researched accommodation costs recommended to client organizations over the past 15 years.
+However, research has shown that the cost of potential workplace accommodations is quickly offset by the data that reveals that these employees are far more loyal and likely to stay with the company long term.
+For instance, the Job Accommodation Network has researched accommodation costs recommended to client organizations for more than 15 years.
 They have found that the majority of accommodations are free.
 When an accommodation costs anything, it’s typically a one-time cost under $500.

 Ultimately, modifying the workplace and accommodating people with different needs goes a long way for higher output, less employee turnover, and more effective operations.

-Hiring people with disabilities shouldn’t be seen as charity.
-Studies have shown that qualified people with disabilities can be more loyal and more motivated than many of their colleagues.
+Studies have shown that qualified people with disabilities can be more loyal and more motivated.

 LiveVox is proud to be an equal opportunity workplace and an affirmative action employer.
 We are committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, ability, gender identity or Veteran status.
 We consider qualified applicants regardless of criminal histories, consistent with legal requirements.

 Currently, 1 in 4 American adults has a disability, making those with disabilities the largest minority in America with a combined annual spending power of $645 billion.
 But beyond purchasing power, hiring differently-abled people is a tactically savvy business choice.
 In fact, one landmark study found that a 14% higher retention rate among the employees hired with disabilities over the overall group in the same roles.
 They also reported a 50% increase in self-disclosures and strengthened workforce diversity.
 Self-disclosures reflect a positive workplace culture where employees feel comfortable bringing their whole selves to work, which is a sentiment anyone can get behind.